hughrun/pickpocket/README.md

 * click 'Desktop - other' as the platform
 * accept the Terms of Service

-Now paste your app's 'consumer key' at line 51 of the script.
+Now paste your app's 'consumer key' at line 50 of the script.

 # Running

+* You will need to install the `requests` library from the command line with `pip install requests` or, if you installed Python3 using Homebrew you might need to use `pip3 install requests` instead
-Run the script with `python3 pickpocket.py`
+* Run the script with `python3 pickpocket.py`
-If you type anything other than as directed at the prompt ('done' and 'delete') the script will exit.
+* If you type anything other than as directed at the prompt ('done' and 'delete') the script will exit.
 This is a failsafe allowing you to back out before it deletes things.

 # Bugs and suggestions